himanibirhade/Sample_PDF_Viewer_Application/Sample How-to Guide for PDF Viewer.md

 - **Zoom Out**: Click on the `-` icon in the `toolbar` to zoom out from the specific parts of the document.
 It decreases the magnification of the document.

 - **Zoom Slider**: Alternatively, you can use the zoom slider located on the toolbar to modify the magnification.
-Drag the slider to the right to zoom in and to the left to zoom out.
+Drag the slider to the right side to zoom in and to the left side to zoom out.

 - **Fit to Page**: Click the `Fit to Page` option to adjust the magnification of the document to fit the entire page within the application window.